College of Fine Arts

 Grading Practices

 Grades given to record academic performance in the College of Fine Arts are detailed in the catalog section entitled "Undergraduate Academic Regulations."
 All courses taught by the schools in the College of Fine Arts follow the standard letter grade system of the university.
-Responsibility for the grade given the student rests entirely with the instructor and the school concerned.
-A permanent grade may not be raised by taking a second examination.
+Responsibility for the grade given to the student rests entirely with the instructor and the school concerned.
+A permanent grade may not be raised by taking a second examination or evaluation.
 Students who wish to repeat a course already passed must obtain approval from the Dean of the College.
 At the time of approval, the Dean will decide in the light of circumstances whether the new grade or the old grade will be the official grade used as the computing factor for honors.
 Both grades, however, will appear on the official transcript.

-The College of Fine Arts reviews every CFA student’s academic performance and progress towards graduation at the end of each semester.
-If a student’s academic record falls below the standards outlined in their student handbook, they receive an academic action.
-These actions are designed to notify the student of specific academic and graduation requirements, outline goals for completion, and identify avenues of support to help them succeed.
+The College of Fine Arts seeks to support each of our students on their pathway towards graduation.
+Thus, we review each student’s academic performance and progress towards degree at the close of each semester.
+Academic actions are designed to notify a student of specific academic and graduation requirements, outline goals for completion, and identify avenues of support.
+Academic actions are opportunities for students to reflect, grow, and get connected with appropriate campus resources to help them succeed.

 Incomplete grades will be conditionally actioned by the default grades until the student completes the missing coursework.
 If the student does not complete their missing coursework by the faculty deadline agreed upon, their default grade and action will become permanent.